 When you’re considering replacement windows in San Jose, CA, one of the things that you’ll need to take a look at is the windows balance system.
 Window balances determine how the window moves.
 For example, on double hung replacement windows and sliding windows, the sash of the window moves to open and close the window.
 Replacement window balance systems control whether the sashes move, how well they move, and how much they move.

-What kinds of balance systems are available on replacement windows?
 There are a few things that are critical when choosing the right balance system on a replacement window.
 The first, and most important, is how easy the window is to operate.
 The second is how easy the replacement window balance system is to repair or replace if something goes wrong.
 And the third thing is the life expectancy of the replacement window balance system.

 One type of replacement window balance system is a spiral balance.
 This system operates using a spiral piece of metal that slides in and out of a round tube that has an oiled spring inside it.
 Many older wood windows have a spiral balance.
 If you’ve ever tried to shut a wood window and it won’t shut all the way, but bounces back up slightly, then it has a spiral balance.